The purpose of death

 Ahimsa - In Sanskrit, ahimsa refers to the principle of "Do No Harm".
 It arises from the recognition that all living beings share a common spiritual origin.
 In practice, this means making an effort to avoid speech or action which is harmful to ourselves, others, society or the planet.
 Ahimsa requires mindfulness of others on many levels as we navigate through life.
 It takes maturity and experience, and invariably we'll fail at times.
 But that's ok.
 Mistakes are not a problem if we accept responsibility, make amends in whatever way we can and move on.
 The purpose of life is to gain knowledge through experience.
 And this includes making a lot of mistakes along the way.

 Cultivating a Spiritual Perspective - As human beings, we tend to view Earth life in absolute terms, as if it were the end-all and be-all of existence.
 This limited perspective has a powerful grip on the human psyche.
 As a result, many people are in denial about death and refuse to consider the possibility of an afterlife.
-If they die in this frame of mind, they can easily become confused and disoriented.
-Refusing to accept that they've died, they can remain Earth bound and for a time, unable to progress through the normal stages of death.
+When people die in this frame of mind, they can become confused and disoriented.
+Refusing to accept that they've died, they can remain Earth bound for some time and unable to progress through the normal stages of death.

 In preparation for death, it's valuable to cultivate a broader perspective.
 The truth is, we are not human beings.
 We're spiritual beings having a brief human experience.
 And, the Earth is not our home.
 It's a place we're visiting for a short time in order to experience limitations and challenges, which otherwise we'd have no way to know.
-If this seems hard to believe, do your own research in the area of the afterlife and Near-Death Studies.
+If this seems hard to believe, do your own research in the area of the afterlife and near-death studies.
 If you approach these subjects with an open mind, you'll find overwhelming evidence that consciousness does, in fact, survive death of the physical body.
-If we cultivate this broader perspective, or even just an open mind on the subject, it will later help us progress through the stages of death.
+If we cultivate this broader perspective, or even just maintain an open mind on the subject, it will help smooth our progress through the various stages after death.

-The following books present some of the best clinical evidence for the survival of consciousness after death.
+If you are interested to learn more, the following books present some of the best clinical and scientific evidence for the survival of consciousness after death.